PRM710/BR_LLM/README.md

 ## 6. Frontend Setup (React)

-### ▶ Step 1 --- Go To Root Folder BR_LLM then open terminal to go to frontend
+### ▶ Step 1 --- Go To Root Folder AmbedkarGPT-Intern-Task then open terminal to go to frontend

     cd ambedkar-qa